Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 In the speeches I’ve given I always try to address this point.
 I’ll ask everyone if they share my frustration about the falsehoods of what conservatives stand for, and they always say yes.
 Then I ask them what it is that conservatives really do stand for, and can they articulate that to those around them.
 Blank stares usually fill the room at this point.

 Next, I ask the audience to tell me what a conservative is.
-Amazingly, most of them can’t tell me. is not like porn.
+Amazingly, most of them can’t tell me.
+Conservatism is not like porn.
 There is no ‘I’ll know it when I see it’ element applied to it.
 Conservatism is real, and concrete in its values.
 There’s no room for interpretation of its core principles.

 I’ve seen many attempts to explain what conservative beliefs are, but few actually address the core principles.
 Usually, they are both wrong anyway … because they are being explained by someone who isn’t a conservative.
 Sometimes they are way too philosophical in their attempt to explain what conservatives believe.
 This comes off as an overreaching attempt to seem dignified, and it ignores the core principles.